 6.1.5. financial data; for example, bank account number, application for calculation of basic exemption and information on pension;

 6.1.6. data regarding the employment relationship; for example, documents of appraisal interviews;

 6.1.7. data on the employee’s state of health; for example, health certificates, decisions of medical examinations, radiation monitoring data, data on accidents at work and occupational diseases.

 6.2.
 The university may, with the consent of the employee, process the employee’s personal data concerning trade union membership to withhold the trade union’s membership fee from the employee’s salary.

 6.3.
-The university also processes personal data for the purposes of legitimate interests to perform its administrative duties and ensure security (including upon the registration of employee data in databases).
+The university also processes personal data for the purposes of legitimate interests to perform its administrative duties and ensure security (also upon the registration of employees’ data in databases).

 7.2.
 Access to the video recordings and the real-time video image is available to the staff of the university’s in-house security service for the performance of their duties.
 Third parties, including other university employees, have no access to the video recordings and the real-time video image.
 The university will only transfer the video recordings to third parties (mainly to the Police and Border Guard Board) based on a formal request and upon legal obligation.